 Katie helps to deliver Green Impact, Blackout and Student Switch Off to educational institutions and NHS Trusts across England, Northern Ireland and Belgium, encouraging sustainable behaviors amongst students and staff.
 Katie is also leading one our three year partnership with the Woodland Trust which encourages students to become actively involved with their local woods and trees.

 Before working for NUS, Katie graduated from Keele University with a BA Geography degree.
-Previously she worked at The Conservation Volunteers as a Project Officer on their Health for Life programme, where she project managed and helped build food growing community gardens in Birmingham, working to create healthier and happier communities.
+Previously they worked at The Conservation Volunteers as a Project Officer on their Health for Life programme, where they project managed and helped build food growing community gardens in Birmingham, working to create healthier and happier communities.

-In her spare time, Katie likes going to spin classes, hiking and cooking.
+In their spare time, Katie likes going to spin classes, hiking and cooking.